sahiga/developer.box.com/guides/uploads/index.md

 ---
 # Uploads

 The Box API supports two distinct methods of file upload.
-The [direct][direct] supports files up to 50MB in size and sends all the binary data to the Box API in 1 API request.
+The [direct file upload API][direct] supports files up to 50MB in size and sends all the binary data to the Box API in 1 API request.

-The [chunked][chunked] support files from 20MB in size and allow an application to upload the file in parts, allowing for more control to catch any errors and retry parts individually.
+The [chunked upload APIs][chunked] support files from 20MB in size and allow an application to upload the file in parts, allowing for more control to catch any errors and retry parts individually.

 ## Upload limits

 Upload limits are dictated by the type of account of the authenticated user.
-More information can be found [fsizes][fsizes].
+More information can be found [in our community article on this topic][fsizes].

 ## Preflight check